ninbura/windows/README.md

 # summary
 This repository aims to assist anyone attempting to install and configure/optimize Microsoft Windows.
 Through automation via PowerShell & Winget, as well as other third party tools; you can greatly decrease the time required to install and configure/optimize Windows.
 Maybe most noteably, if you follow the instructinos properly you will never have to manually update 90% of your apps again.
 They will update automatically via Winget Auto Update.
+For applications that fall out of winget's domain, I've provided convenient linked lists for popular applications.
+As well as linked lists for many drivers.

 # table of contents